Edinburgh-Genome-Foundry/Examples/SeqSpace/README.md

 ## IUPAC ambiguity characters

-We can convert a IUPAC ambiguous sequence into a mutation space, using a codontable:
+We can convert a IUPAC ambiguous sequence into a mutation space, using a conversion table:

 ```python
 # Make a sequence: